Learning Research and Development Center

 The Teaching Center also supports school- and department-based services for teaching assistants through the Graduate Student Teaching Initiative, workshops, teaching credentials, and New Teaching Assistant Orientation.
 The Teaching Center has worked with units across the University to develop a TA handbook entitled The Teaching Assistant Experience.
 (Visit the Graduate Student Teaching Initiative’s web page and select "TA Handbook.")

 Classroom Services, located in B10 Alumni Hall, (call 412-648-7240 or e-mail ClassroomServices@pitt.edu), provides audiovisual/multimedia equipment and operators, and schedules and distributes the University's ﬁlm and video collection.
 The Teaching Center supports the use of technology for on-campus instruction and distance learning facilities by providing faculty support and video network operations, as well as training and consultation in the use of distance education technologies.
 Classroom Services also provides training and support for the University's media equipped classrooms and coordinates all satellite downlink teleconferencing activities on the Pittsburgh Campus.

-The Learning Management System (LMS) Support and Consulting team, located in B23 Alumni Hall (firstname.lastname@example.org), specializes in educational software, most notably the University’s new LMS, Canvas.
+The Educational Software Consulting team, located in B23 Alumni Hall (firstname.lastname@example.org), specializes in educational software, most notably the University’s new LMS, Canvas.
 Canvas is an ever-growing LMS in higher education, designed to empower teachers and engage students to make education more efficient, effective, and productive.
 Visit the Teaching Center’s website for more information on Pitt’s transition to Canvas.
-The Teaching Center’s LMS Support and Consulting team also supports faculty in their use of other educational software, including Top Hat, Turnitin, Panopto, Qualtrics, and many others.
+The Teaching Center’s Educational Software Consulting team also supports faculty in their use of other educational software, including Top Hat, Turnitin, Panopto, Qualtrics, and many others.